Teachers open the doors. Students enter by themselves. --Chinese Proverb

 You may be able to find a colleague at your school who would trade English lessons for Mandarin lessons … as well as calligraphy and cooking lessons.

 May be reimbursed.
 Once you receive your school placement you’ll know what the school will provide for airfare.
+Semester teachers generally qualify for up to 4,000 CNY for airfare and academic year teachers can qualify for up to 8,000 CNY for airfare.

 Airport transfer upon arrival is typically reimbursed by the school.
 Once hired by a school, the details of the pick up or reimbursement are provided.

 For the majority of placements, furnished Western-style apartments are included.
 You will probably be asked to pay the utilities.
 For a few schools, the salary may be higher and then would not include housing.
+In this case, assistance from the school would be available to find a suitable accommodation.